PierreZ/goStatic/README.md

  * A fully static web server in 6MB
  * No framework
  * Web server built for Docker
- * Can generate certificate on its own
+ * Can generate the certificate on its own
  * Light container
  * More secure than official images (see below)
  * Log enabled